 How the council can help if you're homeless

-You can ask the council for help if you're homeless or at risk of losing your home.
+You can ask the council for help if you're homeless or at risk of losing your home within 28 days.
 This is called a homeless application.

 You meet the residence condition if you have 'worker or self-employed status'.

-Find out more about the qualifying conditions for:
+Find out more about the other qualifying conditions for:

 - emergency accommodation